Defining Schemas

 MCP Server (AI Agents)

-When an AI agent creates a pipeline via the MCP server, all fields are set to string.
+When an AI agent creates a pipeline via the MCP server, all fields are set tostring.
 This is intentional — it ensures data is always ingested successfully regardless of format inconsistencies.
 Type enforcement happens at the destination (e.g., PostgreSQL column types) rather than at ingestion time, avoiding failed jobs from unexpected values.

 Advanced Types

 These types are supported by the server but are never auto-generated.
-Use them when writing pipeline JSON configuration manually:
+Use them when writing pipeline JSON configuration manually:| Type | Description |

 tinyint | 8-bit signed integer |